inaka/guidelines/SWIFT-OPEN-SOURCE.md

 You must follow [this guide](https://github.com/inaka/guidelines/blob/master/how-to-podify.md) for a step-by-step reference on how to podify your Swift repo.

 ⚠️ **Important:** Knowing *how-to* is not enough.
 There are some gotchas that you need to be aware of.
-You'll finde them described below:
+You'll find them described below:

 #### i.
 Access Control